pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 they do.

 - Alice initiates an interactive session to a pod: `kubectl exec -it database -- sh`
-- Alice see:
+- Alice sees:
 ```
 Creating session with uuid <example-uuid>...
-Session pending: observer requirements not met
+This session requires moderator.
+Waiting for others to join:
 - role: auditor-role x2
 ```
 - Eve joins the session with `tsh kube join <example-uuid>` and sees: